Disney operate around 20 resort hotels and villa complexes (with more than 23,000 rooms) within the Walt Disney World Resort in Orlando.

 There are also about nine other non-Disney hotels (with an additional 6,000 rooms) situated within the Walt Disney World Resort.

 Starting June 1, 2007, all Walt Disney World Resort hotels and Disney Vacation Club resorts will be non smoking in all guest rooms, all indoor public areas and balconies

-Staying at a Walt Disney World Resort hotel has a number of advantages (see sidebars) but prices are generally higher than similar non-Disney properties elsewhere in the Greater Orlando area.
+Staying at a Walt Disney World Resort hotel has a number of advantages but prices are generally higher than similar non-Disney properties elsewhere in the Greater Orlando area.

 Walt Disney World Resort hotels are classified into several broad bands:

-- Disney's Vacation Club Resorts (from $259 per night, plus tax) offer suite and villa style accommodation.
-The Old Key West Resort is in the Downtown Disney Resort Area, the Saratoga Springs Resort and Spa is close to the Downtown Disney Resort Area, the Beach Club Villas are in the Epcot Resort Area, the BoardWalk Villas are close to Epcot and The Villas at Disney's Wilderness Lodge are in the Magic Kingdom Resort Area.
-There is also Disney's Fort Wilderness Resort and Campground in the Magic Kingdom Resort Area.
+- Disney’s Vacation Club Resorts (from $259 per night, plus tax) offer suite and villa style accommodation.
+The Old Key West Resort is in the Disney Springs Resort Area, the Saratoga Springs Resort and Spa is close to the Disney Springs Resort Area, the Beach Club Villas are in the Epcot Resort Area, the BoardWalk Villas are close to Epcot and The Villas at Disney’s Wilderness Lodge are in the Magic Kingdom Resort Area.
+There is also Disney’s Fort Wilderness Resort and Campground in the Magic Kingdom Resort Area

 There are also a number of non-Disney hotels in the Downtown Disney Resort Area; namely the Holiday Inn at Walt Disney World, the Hotel Royal Plaza, the Doubletree Guest Suites Resort, the Hilton in the Walt Disney World Resort and the Wyndham Palace Resort and Spa.